Use the elevation analysis geoprocessing services

 The largest value allowed in this parameter is 15 kilometers for the 10m and 30m DEM resolutions, and 50 kilometers for the 90m DEM resolution.
 If this parameter is not set, the default is 5 kilometers for the 10m DEM resolution, and 15 kilometers for the rest of the DEM resolutions.

-5. Select a value for DEM Resolution to be used by the viewshed calculation, or leave it as default.
+5. Select a value for DEM Resolution to be used by the viewshed calculation, or leave it as the default.

 By default, the 90m resolution is used.